Court dress: Malaysia

 Court dress in Malaysia is based on English court dress, with some modifications.
-Since the 1990s, judges no longer wear wigs, wing collars and bands but instead wear a waterfall cravat with court coat and black silk gown.
-Ceremonial robes for judicial office-bearers are generally black with gold lace, and include a Malay songkok.
+Since the 1990s, judges no longer wear wigs but a songkok, wing collars and bands but instead wear a waterfall cravat with court coat and black silk gown.
+Ceremonial robes for judicial office-bearers are generally black with gold lace.

 Counsel in Malaysia dress as English junior barristers do, but do not wear wigs.
 Prior to the 1980s, counsel serving in the government legal service wore wigs.
 Counsel in private practice have never done so.
 However, some counsels in East Malaysia still wear wigs as part of their court dress.

 New Zealand

 In New Zealand, court dress was simplified in 1996.
 District Court judges wear black American-style gowns in the Employment Court and District Court.
 Coroners wear a blue gown with a black yoke and black ribbon on the cuffs.
 High Court judges wear the KC's gown over suits, while counsel are only required to wear black gowns for jury trials in the District Court, and all the time in the Employment Court, High Court, Court of Appeal and Supreme Court.

 Wigs (for counsel) are only worn on ceremonial occasions such as when newly qualified barristers are called to the Bar.
 No gowns are ordinarily worn by the judges of the Court of Appeal of New Zealand or Supreme Court of New Zealand.